cicada1208/Note/docs/basics.md

 export_on_save:
   html: true

-# the front matters of Material for MkDocs
+# the metadata of Material for MkDocs
 tags:
   - Basic
   - Extension